 As a result of our floating rate debt, we are exposed to variability in our cash flows from changes in the applicable interest rate index.
-Historically, we have entered into interest rate swaps to achieve a fixed rate of interest on the hedged portion of the debt in order to reduce variability in cash flows.
+We enter into swaps to achieve a fixed rate of interest on the hedged portion of debt in order to increase our ability to forecast interest expense.
+The objective of these swaps is to protect us from increases in the LIBOR base borrowing rates on our floating rate credit facility.
+The swaps do not protect us from changes to the applicable margin under our credit facility.